-EU lawmakers visit Kashmir as stone pelting protests resume
+Five killed as EU delegation visits disputed Kashmir

 At dusk, the EU lawmakers made their way to Srinagar’s picturesque Dal Lake for boat rides on the mirror-calm waters, while security men swarmed the popular tourist site.

-At a briefing in Geneva on Tuesday, the U.N.
-High Commissioner for Human Rights (UNHCR) urged Indian authorities “to unlock the situation (in Kashmir) and fully restore the rights that are currently being denied”.
+The U.N.
+High Commissioner for Human Rights (UNHCR) in Geneva on Tuesday urged Indian authorities “to unlock the situation (in Kashmir) and fully restore the rights that are currently being denied”.

+Reporting by Fayaz Bukhari and Zeba Siddiqui; writing by Devjyot Ghoshal; Editing by Mark Heinrich and Grant McCool